strveJs/strve-doc/docs/guide/started/index.md

 # Started

-Strve is an easy-to-use, fast, flexible and lightweight JavaScript library for building user interfaces.
-The HTML template engine based on `tagged template` uses ES6 template strings to write templates and uses the browser's native capabilities for template rendering.
+Strve is a JavaScript library for building user interfaces.

 - **Easier to get started:** As long as you are basically familiar with HTML, CSS and JavaScript, you can get started directly.